hubdiga-debug/FFFM_Portfolio/README.md

 # Fama-French Multi-Factor Risk Decomposition

 ## Problem Statement

-CAPM explains returns with a single factor (market beta).
-But real risk isn't just market exposure — it's exposure to *style factors* like size and value.
-This project decomposes a stock's (or portfolio's) returns into the Fama-French 3-factor model and compares it directly against the single-factor CAPM baseline from the companion project.
+CAPM explains stock returns using a single risk factor: exposure to the broad market.
+But in practice, a meaningful portion of a stock's return behavior is driven by *style* factors — how "small" or "large" a company is (size), and whether it behaves like a value stock or a growth stock (value/growth).
+This project builds up a factor-based risk model in two stages:

+1. **Single-stock analysis (AAPL):** Compare a CAPM (market-only) model against a Fama-French 3-factor model to see how much additional risk is explained once size and value are added.
+2. **Portfolio extension (8 stocks):** Re-run the same comparison on a diversified, equal-weighted portfolio to test whether factor loadings become more statistically reliable once company-specific noise is averaged out.

+This mirrors how real risk teams work: start by understanding a single position's risk drivers, then scale the same framework up to a portfolio.

+## Workflow

+### Stage 1 — Single Stock: CAPM vs. Fama-French 3-Factor (AAPL)

-**Risk question being answered:** How much of the portfolio's return variation is explained by market risk alone vs. market + size + value risk?
-Which factor exposures matter most, and are they statistically reliable?
+The first stage answers a narrow question: for one stock, how much of its return variation is explained by market risk alone, versus market + size + value risk combined?

+- Pull AAPL monthly returns and Fama-French factor data (Mkt-RF, SMB, HML, RF) over the same period
+- Run a CAPM regression: `excess_return = alpha + beta(Mkt-RF)`
+- Run a 3-factor regression: `excess_return = alpha + b1(Mkt-RF) + b2(SMB) + b3(HML)`
+- Compare R², adjusted R², and the significance of each factor loading

+This stage produces the baseline factor profile for a single name, and — importantly — surfaces a
+limitation: single-stock regressions carry a lot of idiosyncratic, company-specific noise, which can make secondary factors like SMB appear statistically insignificant even when a broader size effect might genuinely be present.

+### Stage 2 — Portfolio Extension: 8-Stock Equal-Weighted Portfolio

+To test whether that insignificance was a single-stock noise artifact rather than a real absence of size-factor exposure, the same 3-factor model is re-run on an equal-weighted portfolio of 8 stocks, deliberately spread across sectors to diversify away idiosyncratic risk:

+- **AAPL** (Technology)
+- **MSFT** (Technology)
+- **JNJ** (Healthcare)
+- **XOM** (Energy)
+- **JPM** (Financials)
+- **PG** (Consumer Staples)
+- **KO** (Consumer Staples)
+- **CAT** (Industrials)

+Equal-weighting keeps the exercise simple and avoids having to justify weighting assumptions — the goal here isn't to build an optimal portfolio, it's to isolate the effect of diversification on the *statistical reliability* of the factor estimates.

+The single-stock and portfolio results are then compared side by side — coefficients, standard errors, and p-values — to see whether:
+- Standard errors shrink once idiosyncratic noise is averaged out across 8 names
+- SMB's significance improves (or at least its p-value drops meaningfully)
+- Any factor flips from insignificant to significant, or vice versa

+### Why This Sequencing Matters

+Going single-stock → portfolio isn't just a bigger dataset — it's a deliberate test of *when factor models are reliable*.
+Fama-French factors were built and validated on diversified portfolios, not individual names, so this workflow directly demonstrates that limitation rather than just asserting it.

 ## Data
-- **Stock/portfolio returns:** same source as CAPM project (`yfinance`)
+- **Stock/portfolio returns:** `yfinance`, monthly frequency
-- **Factor returns:** Fama-French 3-factor data from Kenneth French's Data Library (Mkt-RF, SMB, HML, RF), downloaded via `pandas_datareader.famafrench`
+- **Factor returns:** Fama-French 3-factor data from Kenneth French's Data Library (Mkt-RF, SMB, HML, RF), via `pandas_datareader`
-- **Period:** 01/01/2015 - 01/01/2025
+- **Period:** [fill in your actual date range]
-- **Frequency:** Monthly

-## Methodology
-1. Pull stock returns and Fama-French factor data, aligned on date
-2. Compute excess stock return: R_i − Rf
-3. Run multiple linear regression:

-   R_i − Rf = α + β₁(Mkt-RF) + β₂(SMB) + β₃(HML) + ε

-4. Compare against single-factor CAPM (R² improvement, factor significance)
-5. Residual diagnostics — check if adding factors actually explains previously unexplained variation

 ## Key Files
-- `src/factor_data_loader.py` — pulls stock returns + Fama-French factors, aligns on date
+- `src/factor_data_loader.py` — pulls single-stock and portfolio returns, aligns with FF factors
+  - `build_factor_dataset()` — single-stock version
+  - `build_portfolio_factor_dataset()` — equal-weighted 8-stock portfolio version
-- `src/factor_model.py` — runs single-factor and multi-factor regressions, compares them
+- `src/factor_model.py` — runs CAPM and 3-factor regressions, compares them side by side
-- `notebooks/factor_analysis.ipynb` — full walkthrough with plots and commentary
+- `notebooks/factor_analysis.ipynb` — full walkthrough: single-stock analysis, then portfolio
+  extension, then side-by-side comparison
 - `outputs/` — saved charts and comparison tables

 ## Findings

+### Stage 1 — Single Stock (AAPL)
-> Fill in after running the analysis.
-Example structure:
+> Fill in after running.
-- CAPM (market-only) R²: **[value]**
+- CAPM R²: **[value]**
-- 3-Factor R²: **[value]** — an improvement of [X] percentage points
+- 3-Factor R²: **[value]**
-- Factor loadings:
+- Factor loadings: Mkt-RF **[β, p-value]**, SMB **[β, p-value]**, HML **[β, p-value]**
-  - Market (Mkt-RF): **[β, significance]**
-  - Size (SMB): **[β, significance]** — positive/negative tilt toward small-cap or large-cap
-  - Value (HML): **[β, significance]** — positive/negative tilt toward value or growth
-- Which factor(s) were statistically significant vs. noise?
+- Which factors were statistically significant, and which weren't?

+### Stage 2 — Portfolio (8 Stocks)
+> Fill in after running.
+- 3-Factor R²: **[value]**
+- Factor loadings: Mkt-RF **[β, p-value]**, SMB **[β, p-value]**, HML **[β, p-value]**
+- Did standard errors shrink relative to the single-stock case?
+Did SMB's significance improve?

 ## So What?
 (Risk Relevance)
-This is a simplified version of what commercial risk systems (MSCI Barra, Axioma, Bloomberg PORT) do at scale: decompose portfolio risk into factor exposures so a risk team can answer "where is this risk coming from?" rather than just "how much risk is there?"

-Example interpretation: [e.g., "The stock shows a significant negative loading on HML, meaning it behaves like a growth stock — if value factors sell off, this position is not the one that benefits, and if growth factors reverse, this position carries that risk directly."]

-A single-factor CAPM view would have missed this — it only tells you overall market sensitivity, not *which* style risk is embedded in the exposure.
+This two-stage workflow mirrors a real judgment call risk teams make constantly: how much confidence to place in a factor exposure estimate depends on *what it was estimated on*.
+A single-position factor loading carries more estimation uncertainty than the same loading estimated on a diversified book — which matters directly for how confidently a risk team can act on a single name's factor exposure versus a portfolio-level one.

+[Fill in with your specific comparison once you've run both stages — e.g., "SMB's standard error fell by X% moving from the single-stock to the portfolio regression, supporting the idea that the single-name insignificance was largely a noise artifact rather than a genuine absence of size risk."]

 ## How to Run
 ```bash